Crazy Ex-Girlfriend season 3: Music

 Each week, after an episode of Crazy Ex-Girlfriend aired, the soundtrack of that episode was released the next day.

 The full season soundtrack was released on July 20, 2018.
 It includes all the songs of season three, sans "The End of the Movie" due to legal issues with Josh Groban's record deals.
 However, it adds a full demo of the same song from Adam Schlesinger, three additional demos including an "earnest version" of "The Moment is Me" sung by writing team member Ilana Peña and an unused title sequence, and the cut song "Settle For Her" featuring Scott Michael Foster.

 Reception

 Critical response

 The third season of Crazy Ex-Girlfriend has received critical acclaim from critics.
-On Rotten Tomatoes, it has been certified "fresh" with a score of 96% and an average rating of 9.0/10, based on 23 reviews.
+On Rotten Tomatoes, it has a score of 96% and an average rating of 9.0/10, based on 23 reviews.
 The site's critic consensus states: "Crazy Ex-Girlfriend's brave third season doubles down on the crazy, with a compassionate, compelling exploration of mental illness that is as honest as it is hilarious."